NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Dragon's Breath (3rd Level Spell).md

 * * *

-**Effect** If your next action is to [[Actions/Cast a Spell|Cast a Spell]] with an area of effect that deals the same type of damage as the depicted dragon's breath weapon, the spell gains the effects of the [[Feats/Widen Spell|Widen Spell]] feat.
+**Effect** If your next action is to [[Actions/Cast a Spell|Cast a Spell]] with an area of effect that deals the same type of damage as the depicted dragon's breath weapon, the spell gains the effects of the [[Widen Spell|Widen Spell]] feat.
 The rune can only affect spells of 3rd level or lower.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*